 In 2020 and through 2021, Superintendent Bangoura responds to the COVID pandemic and manages the impacts on the organization, with a focus on the safety of park guests and employees while providing the best services possible during these challenging times.
 In 2021, most park services and activities resumed to near normal.
 In 2021, the MPRB adopts Parks For All the MPRB 2021-2036 comprehensive plan and several signature and iconic amenities opened.
 Through the Minneapolis Park Foundation’s RiverFirst capital campaign that raised $18.1 million, two Mississippi riverfront amenities opened – the 26th Avenue Overlook in North Minneapolis and Water Works park area and pavilion, which includes the Owamni by the Sioux Chef, the first Indigenous restaurant in the park system.
 Additional first-time openings in 2021 included clay tennis courts at Waveland Triangle Park, the first free public clay tennis court facility in the Twin Cities, and the Elliot Park premier street-style skate park.

 The Minneapolis Park and Recreation Board annual reports provide a synopsis of park board activities for the preceding year.
-Annual Reports from 2010-2021 [PDFs] are available online.
+Annual Reports from 2010 to the present [PDFs] are available online.

 History of the Elwell Law: Digital Exhibition and Resource Guide